dracos/tweet2voice/README.md

 on Ubuntu, so currently only works on them.
 Patches to work on more systems welcome!

-Copy config.py-example to config.py, and edit to have the name of the person of interest, and your Twitter login details.
+Copy config.py-example to config.py, and edit to have the names of the people of interest, and your Twitter login details.

 Install tweepy (using pip install -r requirements.txt will do that, preferably